Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: A model of related capabilities

 \subsection{Product formation}

 A product $p$ is represented formally as a non-empty subset of the set of (distinct) capabilities $A$; this subset is understood as the set of capabilities required to produce $p$.
-Given a known value for its size, denoted $K_{p,0}$, the set of capabilities comprising $p$ is generated iteratively as follows: \begin{enumerate} \item Suppose that at the first step, $p$ contains a single (randomly assigned) capability $a_0$. \item At step $i = 2, 3, ..., K_{p,0}$, preferentially attach new capabilities to $P$ via the following rule: the probability of capability $a* \notin P$ being attached to $p$ at this step is
+Given a known value for its size, denoted $K_{p,0}$, the set of capabilities comprising $p$ is generated iteratively as follows: \begin{enumerate} \item Suppose that at the first step, $p$ contains a single (randomly assigned) capability $a_0$. \item At step $i = 2, 3, ..., K_{p,0}$, preferentially attach new capabilities to $p$ via the following rule: the probability of capability $a* \notin P$ being attached to $p$ at this step is

-equalling the average proximity of the current capability basket of $p$ to capability $a^*$ in the capability space.
+equalling the average proximity of the current capability basket of $p$ to capability $a^*$ in the Capability Space.
 The probabilities across all unchosen capabilities are normalized to sum to $1$, and a new capability is randomly chosen. \item After step $K_{p,0}$, stop. \end{enumerate} The rationale for this iterative probabilistic approach is as follows.
 First, it reinforces the principle that products which fall into the same product class (such as textile products) share similar capabilities.
-If two products start with capabilities belonging to the same block in the capability space, and assuming that within-block proximities far exceed between-block proximities, then their next capability would also be likely to originate from that block; this models the existence of products which lie firmly within a single sector, creating a rich-get-richer dynamic in which products which require many capabilities from a sector are more likely to require more capabilities from that sector.
-Second, it introduces the possibility of cross-sector products which employ capabilities from multiple blocks in the capability space; in particular, consider the following scenario
+If two products start with capabilities belonging to the same block, then their next capability would also be likely to originate from that block, creating a preferential-attachment dynamic; this models the existence of products which lie firmly within a single sector.
+Second, it introduces the possibility of cross-sector products which employ capabilities from multiple blocks in the Capability Space; in particular, consider the following scenario